filecoin-project/boost-docs/backup-and-restore.md

 boostd backup <backup directory>
 ```

-The online backup supports running only once instance at a time and you might see a locking error if another instance of backup is already running.
+The online backup supports running only one instance at a time and you might see a locking error if another instance of backup is already running.

 ### Offline backup